syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Getting-Started.md

 ## Enable Context Menu

-The **Context menu** in TreeGrid control is used to manipulate (add, edit and delete) the tree grid rows.
+The **Context menu** in TreeGrid control is used to manipulate (add, edit and delete) the TreeGrid rows.
-In TreeGrid, context menu can be enabled with `ContextMenuSettings` property.
+In TreeGrid, context menu can be enabled by `ContextMenuSettings` property.
 The `ContextMenuSettings` property contains two inner properties `ShowContextMenu` and `ContextMenuItems`.

 {% highlight CSHTML %}
 @(Html.EJ().TreeGrid("treegrid1")